whale176/one_order/README.md

 ### Q3
-	Add other_food under the /other_food endpoint.
-It should list all the food that included in meal except current listed Food Head.
+	Add /other_food endpoint.
+It should return a list of every food as Food Head; with each Food Head, list the pairing food from all the meal combination.

-Expecting Outcome:
+Expected Outcome:

 |Food Head     |other_food                                   |
 |--------------|---------------------------------------------|